Elihu Katz Colloquia: Andrew V. Papachristos, Northwestern University

 - Hybrid Event: Annenberg Room 500 and on Zoom

 Andrew V. Papachristos is currently Professor of Sociology and Faculty Fellow at the Institute for Policy Research at Northwestern University.
-He is also the founder and Faculty Director of the Northwestern Neighborhood & Network Initiative.
+He is also the founder and Faculty Director of CORNERS: The Center for Neighborhood Engaged Research & Science.
 Papachristos' research aims to understand how the connected nature of cities—how their citizens, neighborhoods, and institutions are tied to one another—affect what we feel, think, and do.
 His main research applies network science to the study of gun violence, police misconduct, illegal gun markets, Al Capone, street gangs, and urban neighborhoods.
 He is also currently completing a book that examines the role street gangs have played in building The Great American City.
 Papachristos is a Chicago native and earned his Ph.D. from the University of Chicago.

 Events